Practical preparation for your operation

 - What else would be helpful to do? – get your house and garden in order.
 Get up to date with your general affairs and finances.
-This will mean you do not have to worry about these whilst you recover.
+This will mean you do not have to worry about these while you recover.

 - Whom should I let know I am going into hospital? – friends and family can usually give you practical support.
-It is also good to have people to talk with whilst you are at home recovering.
+It is also good to have people to talk with while you are at home recovering.
 Many people will want to help your recovery, so let them know how they can help in plenty of time.